 - Open the dropdown list to select a specific step in the hiring process.

-To reject, reassign or mark the candidate as withdrawn, click the More tab.
+To reject, reassign or mark the candidate as withdrawn, open the Application Actions list:

 When applying, candidates can attach resumes, websites, and other documents.
 SmartRecruiters will attach these documents to their profile and display them Attachments section.
 Depending on the permissions configured for each hiring team role in "Settings/Admin > Hiring Team Roles", users will have access to write, read or neither to a candidate's attachments (see Custom Hiring Team roles for more details).

 Click the Add button to upload a new attachment.